Flourless Chocolate Cake – rich, decadent chocolate cake with a chocolate glaze. Perfect for Valentine’s Day, an anniversary, or a special birthday.

 If you live in the area, I need to know where the good dog park is, where the splash pad for the kids is, and where the best Mexican restaurant with a variety of margarita options is.
 Okay?

-- Allow the glaze to set completely before slicing and serving
+- Allow the glaze to set for several hours before serving the cake.

 What To Serve with Flourless Chocolate Cake